Teriyaki Chicken and Broccoli

 Broccoli is the vegetable of choice here since it steams quickly.

 We’re chopping the chicken into smaller chunks so it also cooks fast.
 Plus this means each bite of chicken will be coated in more of the sauce which, believe me, we really want.

 This recipe all comes down to the Teriyaki Sauce.
 I only use 5 simple and good for you ingredients.
 One of them is water.
 Doesn’t get simpler than that, does it?
 A few healthy swaps make this much better than most you’ll find.
 Soy sauce?
 Nope.
 Let’s use Coconut Aminos.
 It tastes like soy sauce but includes far less sodium.
 Brown sugar or honey?
 Nah.
 Coconut Aminos give it plenty of natural sweetness.
 Cornstarch to make it thick?
 Pass.
-You know I’m going with arrowroot flour as my thickener of choice.
+You know I’m going with tapioca or arrowroot flour as my thickener of choice.
 You’re really going to be surprised and you’ll love the end result!

 Serve this over cauliflower rice or traditional rice for a complete meal.